 Bowerman originally wanted to name in the ‘Aztec’ until a lawsuit was threatened by Adidas for infringing on their running shoe, the “Azteca Gold.”

 “Who was that guy who kicked the shit out of the Aztecs?’ he asked.
 ‘Cortez,’ I said.
 He grunted.
 ‘Okay.
 Let’s call it the Cortez.’”

 3. Supreme x Dunk Lo’s

 The elephant print is everywhere now, from martial arts uniforms to billboards, but in 2002, it was sacred.
+You can style it with any jean jackets for men.
 Supreme’s flip of the Dunk SB in classic Jordan shoe colors created not only a new shoe, but Hypebeasts everywhere.

 2. Nike Air Max 1B atmos “Safari”

 Collaborations are so incredibly common now that nobody bats an eye, but out of Japan came the “Safari” designed by atmos.
 In a time when the Nike swoosh was huge on so many shoes, the minimal swoosh used by the atmos crew was rare and special.
 Released alongside the Viotechs, many people had to choose between the two.

 1.Air Jordan 4

 Although not becoming ultra-popular until 1999, the original Air Jordan 4 was released in 1989 and popularized not only by Michael Jordan, but flying into pop culture as it appeared in the 1989 film “Do The Right Thing” directed by Spike Lee.